Chunp2/SDC_term1_proj2/README.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 21st cell of the Ipython notebook.
+I provided images with the probability bar graph.
 1st image:
 ![alt text][image5]
 ![alt text][image2]
+The model guessed the original image by a validation image with 100% probability.

 2nd image:
 ![alt text][image6]
 ![alt text][image2]
+The model guessed the original image by a validation image with 100% probability.

 3rd image:
 ![alt text][image7]
 ![alt text][image2]
+The model guessed the original image by a validation image with 100% probability.

 4th image:
 ![alt text][image8]
 ![alt text][image2]
+The model guessed the original image by a validation image with 100% probability.

 5th image:
 ![alt text][image9]
 ![alt text][image2]
+The model guessed the original image by a validation image with 100% probability.

 6th image:
 ![alt text][image10]
 ![alt text][image2]
+The model guessed the original image by a validation image with 100% probability.